Abstracts of Presentations in Alphabetical Order of Presenter

 Shudong Luoa,b, Zachary Y. Huang,b

-Institute of Apicultural Research, Chinese Academy of Agricultural Sciences, Beijing, 100093.
-Department of Entomology, Michigan State University, East Lansing, MI 48824
+a Institute of Apicultural Research, Chinese Academy of Agricultural Sciences, Beijing, 100093. b Department of Entomology, Michigan State University, East Lansing, MI 48824

 Honey bees are critical pollinators whose managed populations face global declines due, in part, to an increased use of insecticides.
 Transportation of honey bees is necessary all over the world to meet the demands of fruit and vegetable pollination.
 Previous studies have shown that transportation can affect honey bee physiology adversely but it is not clear whether sensitivities to pesticides change in transported bees.